 Topics of Geography and Environment have a lot of convergence.
-I highly recommend you buy both the Notes as the topics covered in one notes are not included in the other.
+We strongly recommend you buy both the Notes as the topics covered in one notes are not included in the other.
 As 95% of the users buy both, it is not logical for me to add the same content in both the notes as it would increase the number of pages and the printing cost.

 - Yes, absolutely, these notes are useful for UPSC 2021 cycle and beyond.